EbadiDev/arch-server/README.md

 <!-- Arch-Server Supports for AikoPanel -->

-An Xray-based back-end framework, supporting V2ay, Trojan, Shadowsocks protocols, extremely easily extensible and supporting multi-panel connection。
+An Xray-based and SingBox-based back-end framework, supporting V2ay, Trojan, Shadowsocks protocols, extremely easily extensible and supporting multi-panel connection。

 If you like this project, you can click the star + view in the upper right corner to track the progress of this project.